plan-systems/design-docs/README.md

 ## Interoperable Data Structures

-- PLAN's standard unit of information exchange and storage is `plan.Block`:
+- PLAN's standard unit of information storage and transport is `plan.Block`:

     ```
     // A portable, compact, self-describing, nestable information container inspired from HTTP.